calculix/cae/README.md

 - [Meshio converter](https://github.com/nschloe/meshio).
 - Import mesh from FRD, [VTK](https://lorensen.github.io/VTKExamples/site/Python/IO/ReadLegacyUnstructuredGrid/), [VTU](https://lorensen.github.io/VTKExamples/site/Python/IO/ReadUnstructuredGrid/), [Gmsh](http://gmsh.info/).
 - Open .fbd/.fbl and forward to CGX.
 Then import generated model.

+KeywordDialog:
+- Insert Combo widget into Table cell.
+- Table widget: redundant comma in the end of line.
+- Draw a separator (black line) in GUI for group with newline=1.
+- Argument form='Combo' with sub-arguments: regenerate GUI on Combo index change.
+Current form='VOr' is not user friendly.
+- Unittests for KeywordDialog: compare generated INP code with the one which should be.

 Other:
 - Main Window: filter tree items - search item.